AdamJHowell/JavaLinkUtilization/README.md

 ToDo:
 - Add an option to save the output.
+- Change CalculateStatistics to return an object, instead of a String.
 - Change the ListView to a TableView, and separate the labels and data into their own columns.